AquasTrade/aquastrade-contracts/docs/ARCHITECTURE.md

 Execution order:
 [Amm, StablePool]

+Upon performing a swap (the `swap` function), the `RubyRouter.sol` contract calls the `mintProfileNFT` function of the `RubyNFTAdmin.sol` contract.
+This function mints a `RubyProfileNFT` to the transaction initiator (EOA - tx.origin), if the initiator does have balance of 0 `RubyProfileNFT`s.
+The `RubyRouter` contract should be set as minter for the `RubyNFTAdmin` contract.

 ### Ruby Token (RUBY)

 The Ruby Token (`token_mappings/RubyToken.sol`) is the implementation of the Ruby token on the SChain.
 The `RubyTokenMainnet.sol` is the implementation on Ethereum mainnet.